The64thGamer/cheeseepedia/content/wiki/Retro Chuck E Cheese Funko POP!.md

 Watermarked renders of the figure would be leaked by _popnewws__ on Instagram on April 25, 2023<ref>https://www.instagram.com/p/CreujbMIi7h/</ref>, ahead of the official unveiling.
 Later that day _dis.trackers_ on Instagram would leak the full renders in high resolution after acquiring it from _popnewws__.<ref>https://www.instagram.com/p/CrevZOApS4n/?utm_source=ig_web_copy_link</ref>

 ##Design##
 The design features Avenger Chuck E. Cheese in his complete outfit, shaped in the Funko POP! style.
-Chuck E. is in a neutral standing pose, with his right arm outstretched to the side, and his left arm holding a Type 4 design token, which began production in 1995 with the  and .
+Chuck E. is in a neutral standing pose, with his right arm outstretched to the side, and his left arm holding a Type 4 design token, which began production in 1995 with the CEC Token 401 (B, C, N).
+The token is modified to have its date at the bottom blanked out and replaced with another stamped dot.
+Chuck E.'s cap is also facing forward instead of flipped around, a trait generally only shared with the [Chuck 2005]({{< ref "wiki/Chuck 2005 (Costume Head).md" >}}) and [Chuck 2010 Costume Head]({{< ref "wiki/Chuck 2010 (Costume Head).md" >}}).
 ##References##
 <references />